FolaisSK/CC201/labs/1a_ContainerRegistry/instructions.md

 <img src="images/createns_9.png"/>

 10. In the **Resource group** field, select the name of the resource group you would like this namespace to reside in.
-For this lab, you can simply leave the selection as **default**.
+For this lab, you can simply leave the selection as **Default**.

 <img src="images/createns_10.png"/>